CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/intro_linux.md

 use Windows or Mac?".
 The short answer is "yes".
 The long answer is "yes, and that's a good thing."

 Linux is overwhelmingly common on scientific servers and clusters, as well as cloud computing platforms, for both historical and technical reasons.
-While it's technically possible to run use a graphical interface to connect with clusters over the network, it takes a lot of network bandwidth and processing power, so it's not feasible for clusters with more than a few users.
+While it's technically possible to use a graphical interface to connect with clusters over the network, it takes a lot of network bandwidth and processing power, so it's not feasible for clusters with more than a few users.
 Instead, we must use the command line, which comes with the added bonus of allowing us to automate common, repetitive tasks (such as data